 Here are a few of the before and afters that we've tackled so far on our teeny-tiny budget:

-When we bought the H-Haus, we knew one of the first things we wanted to do was to rip out the wall dividing the tiny living room from the itty bitty office to create a living/dining space.
-Unfortunately, the fact that it was plaster and load-bearing put a damper on our sledgehammer-wielding wishes, but we soon remedied that with a tax credit and a general contractor.
+When we bought our home, we knew one of the first things we wanted to do was to rip out the wall dividing the tiny living room from the itty bitty office to create a living/dining space.
+Unfortunately, the fact that it was old plaster and load-bearing put a damper on our sledgehammer-wielding wishes, but we soon remedied that with a tax credit and a general contractor.
+(You can see more posts about the dining room here.)

 Dining Room Before: